aci-ref/facilitation_best_practices/activities/05-assistance.md

 complex concepts and terminology when learning to effectively utilize ACI resources.
 To this end, Facilitators must strive to find language that is already familiar to researchers, *especially* for assistance communication.
-As discussed more thoroughly in [Educating and Training Researchers](../06-education), education research indicates that non-experts are more effective in teaching concepts that are novel to learners, as teachers with greater expertise already possess a more sophisticated understanding and set of terminology (see Ambrose 2010 and Dreyfus 2004
+As discussed more thoroughly in *Educating and Training Researchers*, education research indicates that non-experts are more effective in teaching concepts that are novel to learners, as teachers with greater expertise already possess a more sophisticated understanding and set of terminology (see Ambrose 2010 and Dreyfus 2004